yismailuofa/bearbot/README.md

 1. Download the extension using the button in the top right.

-2. Go to the chrome extensions page by typing `chrome://extensions/` in your search bar or by navigating to the chrome settings -> extensions.
+2. Go to the chrome extensions page by typing `chrome://extensions/` in your search bar or by navigating to Chrome settings -> extensions.

 3. Click the switch in the top right called `Developer mode`